sogaiu/tree-sitter-clojure/doc/makefile.md

 Another example is a case where [the used Node.js version was too recent](https://github.com/tree-sitter/tree-sitter/issues/409#issuecomment-517903683).

+### Observations From Trial

+* Figuring out what tasks recur, naming them, and making them easy to invoke seems like a good idea.  `Makefile`s are not the only way to do this though.
+A single script directory with a script for each task might be good enough for our situation.
+A `Makefile` can still be used for building tasks if it seems necessary.
+A script could invoke make as well.

+* Directly invoking a `tree-sitter` subcommand can get verbose and error-prone.
+For example, currently there is no way to specify a configuration (in a file) for which ABI version we want when calling `generate`.
+It is necessary to specify `--abi 13` on the command line.
+Having a named task allows us to not have to spell this out all of the time but it's also less error-prone.

+* Since some of `tree-sitter`'s behavior may be broken at times, it seems better to have an invocation layer that can use a work-around or provide alternative processing.
+Also, the implementation of the layer can capture details that might otherwise go unrecorded.

+* Coming up with and maintaining a layer isn't free though.
+I work on more than one grammar so may be more motivated to putting in a certain amount of work compared to if I was only working on one grammar.
+It is possible that a layer might not be as reusable as hoped for.

+* `Makefile`s can be used for some general automation, but there are some things that can become awkward when `make` is applied beyond building.
+Below are some things I observed while putting together and testing a `Makefile` and started to work on porting some parts to individual scripts:

+  * Aliasing of targets for human use does not seem to have been designed in.
+It can be done with `.PHONY` targets but that seems accidental.

+  * Enumerating the possible tasks is awkward.
+Shell completion to can mitigate this a bit.

+  * Passing arguments to targets via command line invocation is not really idiomatic.

+  * One can end up writing shell invocations and adapting them to fit within a `Makefile`, so there are sort of two languages to cope with while working in one file.

+  * Everything in one `Makefile` can become unwieldy.
+Trying to understand one large thing may be more difficult than smaller pieces.
+This issue applies to newcomers to the project as well as maintainers who might not have looked at something in a while.

+  * Debugging seems more difficult than what might be the case for examining individual scripts.

+  * The two types of variables, simply expanded and recursively expanded can become confusing some times.

 ### Unintegrated Content

 XXX: code in `tree-sitter` that scans `package.json`